Close

 One of the most northern coastal cities of Italy, Venice is otherworldly in the winter.
 The many attractions and sights are quieter, and the air much clearer than during the hot, humid summer months.

 The shops are decked in their Christmas finery, and you can still grab a blanket and go out on a romantic gondola ride.
-Explore the Doge’s Palace and its Bridge of Sighs and prisons, then stroll along some of the most popular sights and hidden gems, before finishing off with a Grand Canal boat tour on this incredible day tour.
+Explore the Doge’s Palace and its Bridge of Sighs and prisons, then stroll along some of the most popular sights and hidden gems, before finishing off with a Grand Canal boat tour on this incredible day tour of Venice.

 Italy is a predominantly Christian country and Christmas is a big thing here.
 But nowhere is that truer than in Naples.
 One of the most beautiful and atmospheric places to spend time in winter, Naples has to be seen to be believed.

 This won’t come as much of a surprise, but one of the best places to spend time in Italy during the winter months is the Dolomites.
-From skiing and snowboarding, to snowshoeing, winter hiking, and aperitivo, there’s so much to do in the Dolomites.
+From skiing and snowboarding, to snowshoeing, winter hiking, and aperitivo, there’s so much to do in the Dolomites in winter.

 Not much for snowsports?
 Cortina D’Ampezzo is known for its incredible shopping and the whole region is a food lover’s paradise.
 And you don’t even have to stay there to enjoy it.
 Head out to Cortina on a day trip from Venice and explore visit San Candido and Lake Braies.